Chapter 6 : I like my flat.

 Ian rolls his eyes and hands me the food before flopping down on the bed.
 “Don’t get used to it,” he warns seriously, though the smile on his face says differently.
 “And if you spill, I might actually kill you.”

 I wave him off and dig eagerly into the food, though I am careful not to make a mess.
 This is a big step forward for him - I’ve never once been allowed to eat in his room.
-The kitchen counter, the table, the couch, sure, but never in his room.
+The kitchen counter, the table, the sofa, sure, but never in his room.

 Once I’ve finished with the food, I gently set the dishes down on his nightstand and cuddle up against his side again.
 This really does feel perfect - me and him, him and me.
 I feel like were never even apart, because somehow we’ve picked up right where we left off.